Atishaya7777/hypergraph-visualization/README.md

 # Hypergraph Visualizer

-An interactive 3D visualization tool for hypergraphs using TypeScript and Three.js.
+An interactive 2D visualization tool for hypergraphs using TypeScript and the Canvas API.

 ## Dataset Format